grantjr1842/delayed-streams-modeling/client/rust/stt-rs/SYSTEM_DESIGN.md

 ### Partial transcript

 Maintain a current “utterance in progress” string by concatenating words.
+The current implementation emits `UtterancePartial` updates throttled by a minimum interval (default: 100ms) to avoid spamming downstream consumers.

 ### Utterance finalization heuristic